rarimo/decentralized-auth-svc/README.md

 ## Description

-RariMe Auth service designed to authorize users with ZK-proofs of role-claim ownership and issue JWT tokens based on it.
+RariMe Auth service designed to authorize users with Iden3 AuthV2 ZK-proofs and issue JWT tokens based on it.
 This JWT can be used on other internal or external service to authenticate user for executing endpoints.

+Frontend firstly should request Base64-encoded challenge using `v1/authorize/{did}/challenge` request.
+Then generate AuthV2 ZK proof with received challenge as decoded big-endian value.
+Using this proof execute `v1/authorize` request and receive JWT (refresh and access) tokens in response and also in cookies.

 ## Usage